qiubaiying/qiubaiying.github.io/_posts/2020-09-05-P-structure_review.md

 ## Content

-0.The aim of design data structures : *represents* a way of sketching sequence collections, either with or without error, *using small space*. (用更少的空间去表达数据)
+The *aim* of design data structures : *represents* a way of sketching sequence collections, either with or without error, *using small space*. (用更少的空间去表达数据)

 1.*Four broad classes of data structures*

 - compact, compressed indices : efficient exact string matching

-> e.g. FM-index : save space to information-theoretic minimum, while still supporting exact search

 - dimensionality reduction : data queries?

-> e.g. locality-sensitive hashing (LSH) schemes : but with some error by representing each datum by a probabilistic sketch ?

 - support approximate membership queries (AMQs)

-> e.g.  data can be usefully represented as a set; AMQ data structures allow that set to be stored in small space, at the cost usually of both some errors and some limits on the types of operations that can be performed. ?

 - minimizers and local schemes : sequence analysis & provide reduced representations of strings

+> 1.e.g.
+FM-index : save space to information-theoretic minimum, while still supporting exact search.
+2.e.g. locality-sensitive hashing (LSH) schemes : but with some error by representing each datum by a probabilistic sketch ?
+3.e.g.  data can be usefully represented as a set; AMQ data structures allow that set to be stored in small space, at the cost usually of both some errors and some limits on the types of operations that can be performed. ?